Skip to content

 Short answers, pulled from the story.

-How many casualties occurred during the Second Battle of Kharkov?
+How many Soviet soldiers were captured or killed at the Second Battle of Kharkov?